stackbit-projects/ronalmendoza-7b4ec/content/pages/style-guide.md

 ---
 title: Portafolio
-subtitle: >-
-  Proximamente.
+subtitle: Proximamente.
 seo:
-  title: Theme Style Guide
+  title: Ronal Mendoza | Portafolio
   description: A reference for suggested typographic treatment and styles for your content
   extra:
     - name: 'og:type'